-Undergraduate modules in Social Justice address themes such as global poverty and inequality; gender and sexuality; human rights; inequality in Irish society; childhood; racism; social justice movements: political economy: and discrimination.
-Over the course of your four-year course, you will advance your knowledge about the key social issues of the 21st century, while developing your skills in relation to critical thinking, analysis, research, problem-solving and communication.
-An emphasis on participatory learning means that your studies will take place within a supportive and stimulating environment, where you will have the opportunity to engage with like-minded people who share your interest in social justice.
+Undergraduate modules in Social Justice address themes such as global poverty and inequality; gender and sexuality; human rights; inequality in Irish society; childhood inequality; racism and anti-racism; social justice movements; political economy; and discrimination.
+During your four-year course, you will advance your knowledge about the key social issues of the 21st century, while developing your skills in relation to critical thinking, analysis, research, problemsolving and communication.
+An emphasis on participatory learning means that your studies will take place within a supportive and stimulating environment, where you will have the opportunity to engage with likeminded people who share your interest in social justice.